-During the Integrated Planning project, several districtwide considerations were identified to be addressed as the eight-year Comprehensive Master Plan is initiated.
+During the Integrated Planning project, several districtwide considerations were recommended to be addressed as the eight-year Comprehensive Master Plan is initiated.
 These include the following:

-- Development of a new Budget Allocation Model (BAM); the current model, while being implemented with fidelity, allows for neither the alignment of resources with industry standards for effectiveness and efficiency, nor with the Goals and Objectives of the College EMPs and DSO Plan.
-An exploration of alternative allocation models that ensure equitable and predictable resources is critical for aligning resources with districtwide planning efforts. - Updating of Board Policies, Administrative Regulations, organizational structures, job descriptions, and the RSCCD Planning Design Manual consistent with the new eight-year Comprehensive Master Plan, DSO Plan, and College Educational Master Plans. - Development of an institution-wide set of Core Values for RSCCD, within which all RSCCD employees at all sites work, and to which all new employees are oriented. - Development of a long-range staffing plan and a prioritization process for staffing which allows accountable managers authority over the staffing of their respective areas of responsibility, and which provides a data-informed process, using industry standards for metrics, to determine priorities and staffing levels for existing functions, emerging needs, and new initiatives. - Refinement of existing Facilities and Technology Plans to support the four plans.
+Review and revise the Budget Allocation Model (BAM); the current model, while being implemented with fidelity, allows for neither the alignment of resources with industry standards

+- for effectiveness and efficiency, nor with the Goals and Objectives of the new College EMPs and DSO Plan.
+An exploration of alternative allocation models that ensure equitable and predictable resources is critical for aligning resources with districtwide planning efforts. - Update Board Policies, Administrative Regulations, organizational structures, job descriptions, websites, and the RSCCD Planning Design Manual consistent with the new eight-year Comprehensive Master Plan, DSO Plan, and College Educational Master Plans. - Review and revise the Delineation of Functions map collaboratively among DSO, SAC, and SCC leadership to clarify primary, secondary and shared areas of responsibility and to streamline the document to be more concise and user-friendly. - Collaboratively develop a set of RSCCD Core Values within which all employees work and to which all new employees are oriented. - Implement formal onboarding for all new employees, a comprehensive districtwide professional development and training plan for existing employees, and a process for regulatory updates and training for the Management Council. - Develop a long-range staffing plan and data-informed prioritization process, utilizing industry standards, that gives DSO accountable managers authority over the staffing of their respective areas of responsibility for existing functions, emerging needs, and new initiatives consistent with the new plans. - Collaboratively streamline systems and processes among DSO, SAC, and SCC leadership to eliminate duplicative systems and establish shared timelines that meet regulatory requirements.
+Consider convening small project-specific work groups, with DSO and College representatives, to resolve issues and proactively address local, regional, and state initiatives. - Update the recently developed Facilities Plan as needed to support the four new plans.